By Macaroon 10th May 2020.

 An influential album of ours.
-Personally at a push the best album of all.
-On a personal note it certainly has a dream to it.
+Personally at a push the best album of all, it certainly has a dream to it.
 One of those albums you can lose yourself in.

 I’ve heard it said to be the last decent Simple Minds album.
-New Gold Dream (or New Gold Dream 81-82-83-84 if you’re being pedantic) is so interesting because while you can already see the traits that soon made the band unbearable – overblown melodies, a yearning for pop success, the essential absurdity of Jim Kerr – on this occasion the result is transcendent beauty.
+New Gold Dream (or New Gold Dream 81-82-83-84 if you’re being pedantic) if so, that is interesting, because while you can already see the traits that soon made the band unbearable – overblown melodies, a yearning for pop success, the essential absurdity of Jim Kerr – on this occasion the result is transcendent beauty.